sirromp/AGN_Time_Series_Classification/README.md

 Typically, convNets use several convolution then pooling layers, where each layer can learn more detailed features.
 The output of these is then flattened, and fed into a few fully connected layers before being sent through a sigmoid activation to give our binary result.
 Such network architectures are currently being tested, with the code under`convNetClass_LNG.py` in the `ConvNet` folder.
 The most recent model is output as a png file.

 So far, the accuracy of these (on an unseen subset of the data) typically is over 0.97.
 If only a smaller (~2000 time-series) data set is used, there is a greater amount of overfitting on the training set.
-Please feel free to experiment!
+Please feel free to experiment, and if you are interested you can reach me at paul.morris@desy.de